 (2) the Office of Ombudsman for Long-Term Care; and

-(3) each person seeking placement within a residence, or the person's authorized representative, before an agreement to provide the care is entered into.
+(3) each person seeking placement within a residence, or the person's legal and designated representatives, as those terms are defined in section 144G.08, before an agreement to provide the care is entered into.

 Written disclosure shall include, but is not limited to, the following: